 Leo Tolstoy wrote, “Everyone thinks of changing the world, but no one thinks of changing himself.”
 A prophet can work no miracles unless the people believe.
-From the foregoing, it is evident that change management of an organization is a 70% impossibility, but encouraging an individual to grow is another matter.
+From the foregoing, it is evident that change management of an organisation is a 70% impossibility, but encouraging an individual to grow is another matter.

 A McKinsey Report titled Change Leader, Change Thyself fingers unbelieving managers as the most effective stumbling stones to change management.
-To change as individuals – and perhaps collectively change as organizations – we need to “come to our own full richness”, and as shepherds lead our flock to their “promised land”, whatever that may be.
+To change as individuals – and perhaps collectively change as organisations – we need to “come to our own full richness”, and as shepherds lead our flock to their “promised land”, whatever that may be.
 Conversely, herding our flock with a pack of sheepdogs extinguishes that most precious thing of all, human inspiration.

 - 5 Ways To Grow Your Business | How Field Service Management Software Helps - 24th June 2020